NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

-**mod_kwargs**: This is an optional dictionary to include information to provide to the model dataset reader scripts in MONETIO (temporarily in the MELODIES-MONET/melodies_monet/new_monetio folder on Github).
+**mod_kwargs**: This is an optional dictionary to include information to provide to the model dataset reader scripts in MONETIO (temporarily in the MELODIES-MONET/melodies_monet/new_monetio folder on GitHub).
 For example, you can provide mechanism information (e.g., mech: 'cb6r3_ae6_aq') or for some models, in order to reduce processing time you can only pull in the surface data (e.g., surf_only: True).